mattkimber/openttd_villages_is_villages/readme.txt

   to increase the challenge of operating a large network, and encourages careful usage of the existing routes over creating new ones.
 It can also be reduced below 100 for an easier game.
+* Dividends discourage hoarding large cash surpluses by forcing companies to issue a dividend.
+(Note: you will currently not receive dividends from companies you own shares in - this may change in future depending on game balance).

+== Dividends ==

+Dividends work on a principle of avoiding large cash surpluses.
+When a company has built up enough money to pay for a few years of its expenses it will start to pay its surplus cash in the form of dividends, which will increase for each year the company operates a large cash surplus.

+There are several configuration values which can be used:

+* Maximum base cash surplus can be considered a "float" that any company is allowed regardless of its operating expenses.
+This avoids the mechanic affecting small companies with low costs that are trying to build up money for a construction project.
+It's a good idea to set this to a reasonable value for building 1-2 new routes, depending on construction and vehicle costs.
+* Years of costs to reserve is how many years basic expenses (vehicle running costs and infrastructure maintenance) the company should keep in hand before it is considered to have a cash surplus.
+This is combined with the float to get a total cash amount below which dividends will not be paid.

+When the company is considered to have a surplus, dividends will be paid.
+These will be a percentage of the available surplus, which will increase each year the surplus is maintained (and decrease when the company is not running a surplus).
+This is controlled by three settings:

+* Initial % is the amount which will be paid the first time a company becomes eligible to pay dividends, and the minimum amount.
+* Change per year is the amount dividends will increase or decrease by in a year.
+* Maximum % is the maximum amount of surplus cash a dividend can take.

+To disable the dividend mechanic, set the maximum % to 0.
+If the maximum
+% is equal to or less than the initial %, then the initial value will always be used and dividend amounts will not change.

+When dividends are enabled a news article will be generated showing the status of each company's dividend every January: whether it is paying one and how much that is.
+Note that the quoted % is in relation to the total company value and not that of the surplus cash pile, so it will not match the configured percentages (typically being much lower for a large and valuable company).

+You can set dividend percentages above 100% if desired, to severely punish holding cash surpluses.
+Use with care as this can bankrupt companies if set to sufficiently high values.

 == Large Maps ==